Offshore Trust vs. Offshore LLC

 Bankruptcy Exposure

 Both structures face similar vulnerability in federal bankruptcy.
 Under 11 U.S.C. § 548(e), a bankruptcy trustee may avoid transfers to a self-settled trust or similar device made within ten years before the petition date if the debtor made the transfer with actual intent to hinder, delay, or defraud creditors.
-This provision applies regardless of the structure’s governing law.
+The provision applies regardless of the structure’s governing law.

 When to Use Each Structure